bostick/tabit-file-format/description/tabit-file-format-description.md

 `c` may have multiple bits set.
 For example, if `c` is `0b00000110`, then that means insert an open repeat AND insert a close repeat.

-If `c` is an open repeat, then `v` specifies the number of repeats.
+If `c` is a close repeat, then `v` specifies the number of repeats.

 The number of spaces in `barsStruct` can be used as the "plain" number of spaces for the song, with no alternate time regions.